Memory Without Storage, Learning Without a Learner

 We define three measures — memory, learning, and decision — as performance characteristics of an observer's predictive model, not as properties of the observed system.
 Memory is detected when the observer's model goes stale (the system moved and stayed moved).
 Learning is detected when the observer's predictions improve over time (the system becomes less surprising).
 Decision is detected when the observer's prediction suddenly fails (something unexpected happened).
 All three are derived from a single rolling prediction applied to observable emissions.

-We apply these measures identically across four computational substrates that share nothing in common: 256 elementary cellular automata, 18 Game of Life patterns, 10 Gray-Scott reaction-diffusion regimes, and 6 sorting algorithm variants — 287 systems in total.
+We apply these measures identically across four computational substrates that share nothing in common: 256 elementary cellular automata, 18 Game of Life (GoL) patterns, 10 Gray-Scott reaction-diffusion regimes, and 6 sorting algorithm variants — 287 systems in total.
 The same categorical structure emerges in every substrate.
 The observer constructs "memory," "learning," and "decisions" from a bubble sort running fewer than ten lines of fully visible, deterministic code.

 Key results